 Pictured: Dr. Robert DuPont (left) and Ellen Morehouse (right)

 Lisbet Portman, Vice President of Digital Content and Strategy at the Addiction Policy Forum moderated the next panel on innovations in prevention.
-Speakers included Dr. Robert Dupont, our nation’s first Director of the National Institute on Behavioral Health, Ellen Morehouse, a national leader on Student Assistance Services, and Lauren Phelps, a teacher at Breed Middle School in Lynn Massachusetts who is transforming the way we care for children who have experienced trauma in their home lives.
+Speakers included Dr. Robert Dupont, our nation’s first Director of the National Institute on Drug Abuse (NIDA), Ellen Morehouse, a national leader on Student Assistance Services, and Lauren Phelps, a teacher at Breed Middle School in Lynn Massachusetts who is transforming the way we care for children who have experienced trauma in their home lives.

 Pictured: Dr. Arjun Venkatesh